mimiprosper/EthernautDex_GuildAudit/README.md

 ## Actors:
 ### Attacker - The attacker make some series of swaps to the DEX to drain the liquidity
-### Protocol - The protocol is a DEX the allows two different types of token to be swapped, token one & token two.
+### Protocol - The protocol is a DEX that allows two different types of token to be swapped.

 ### Test Case: